MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 }
 ```

 Meanwhile, the Update call takes an optional version to allow the title to control which version is being updated, for cases where the version may have incremented during gameplay.

+>[!EXAMPLE]
-For example, if in the example shown the title were to write to the previous version while it is still possible, it would be writing to version 2, like so:
+>If in the example shown the title were to write to the previous version while it is still possible, it would be writing to version 2, like so:

 #### Server Request